Nichelle Nichols: Star Trek

-Other acting roles

-In 1994, Nichols published her autobiography Beyond Uhura: Star Trek and Other Memories.
+In 1994, Nichols published her autobiography, Beyond Uhura: Star Trek and Other Memories.
 In it, she claimed that the role of Peggy Fair in the television series Mannix was offered to her during the final season of Star Trek, but producer Gene Roddenberry refused to release her from her contract.
 Between the end of the original series and the Star Trek animated series and feature films, Nichols appeared in small television and film roles.
 She briefly appeared as a secretary in Doctor, You've Got to Be Kidding!
 (1967), and portrayed Dorienda, a foul-mouthed madam in Truck Turner (1974) opposite Isaac Hayes, her only appearance in a blaxploitation film.

 Nichols appeared in animated form as one of Al Gore's Vice Presidential Action Rangers in the "Anthology of Interest I" episode of Futurama, and she provided the voice of her own head in a glass jar in the episode "Where No Fan Has Gone Before".
-She voiced the recurring role of Elisa Maza's mother Diane Maza in the animated series Gargoyles, and played Thoth-Kopeira in an episode of Batman: The Animated Series.
+She voiced the recurring role of Elisa Maza's mother Diane Maza in the animated series Gargoyles, and played Thoth Khepera in an episode of Batman: The Animated Series.
 In 2004, she provided the voice for herself in The Simpsons episode "Simple Simpson".
-In the comedy film Snow Dogs (2002), Nichols appeared as the mother of the male lead, played by Cuba Gooding Jr. In 2006, she appeared as the title character in the film Lady Magdalene's, the madam of a legal Nevada brothel in tax default.
+In the comedy film Snow Dogs (2002), she appeared as the mother of the male lead, played by Cuba Gooding Jr. In 2006, she played the title character in the film Lady Magdalene's, the madam of a legal Nevada brothel in tax default.
 She also served as executive producer and choreographer, and sang three songs in the film, two of which she composed.
-She was twice nominated for the Chicago theatrical Sarah Siddons Award for Best Actress.
-The first nomination was for her portrayal of Hazel Sharpe in Kicks and Co.; the second for her performance in The Blacks.
+She was twice nominated for the Chicago theatrical Sarah Siddons Award for Best Actress, first for her portrayal of Hazel Sharpe in Kicks and Co., and again for her performance in The Blacks.

-Nichols played a recurring role on the second season of the NBC drama Heroes.
-Her first appearance was on the episode "Kindred", which aired October 8, 2007.
+Nichols had a recurring role on the second season of the NBC drama Heroes, first in the episode "Kindred", which aired October 8, 2007.
 She portrayed Nana Dawson, the matriarch of a New Orleans family financially and personally devastated by Hurricane Katrina, who cares for her orphaned grandchildren and her great-nephew, series regular Micah Sanders.
 In 2008, Nichols starred in the film The Torturer, playing the role of a psychiatrist.
 In 2009, she joined the cast of The Cabonauts, a sci-fi musical comedy that debuted on DailyMotion.
-Playing CJ, the CEO of the Cabonauts Inc, Nichols is also featured singing and dancing.
-On August 30, 2016, she was introduced as the aging mother of Neil Winters on the long-standing soap opera The Young and the Restless.
-She received her first Daytime Emmy nomination in the "Outstanding Guest Performer in a Drama Series" category for this role March 22, 2017.
+Playing CJ, the CEO of the Cabonauts Inc, she was also featured singing and dancing.
+On August 30, 2016, she was introduced as the aging mother of Neil Winters on the long-running soap opera The Young and the Restless.
+She received her first Daytime Emmy nomination for "Outstanding Guest Performer in a Drama Series" for the role on March 22, 2017.